 If you are like me, right about now you are probably thinking, “I know a bunch of people who need to read this blog post and realize they might be wrong.”

-However, the best place to start with critical thinking is with our self.
-We need to develop the virtues of confidence, courage, and openness, and we need to practice good critical thinking in our own life.
+However, the best place to start with critical thinking is with ourselves.
+We need to develop the virtues of confidence, courage, and openness.
+And we need to practice good critical thinking in our own life.
 As we do so, it is also right for us to challenge others to be good critical thinkers in our discussions with them.

 Be the critical thinker you wish to see in the world.
 Other people will follow your lead.